vaskin/scrum-poker-pro/README.md

 # Persistent storage

 PostgreSQL is the main database of our architecture.
-We use a managed service from Scaleway cloud provider which deployed in a highly available configuration with 1 primary node and 1 standby node.
+We use a managed service from AWS cloud provider which deployed in a highly available configuration with 1 primary node and 1 standby node.

 S3 Object Storage is a file storage that stores user avatars, privacy policy files and grafana dashboards.